Altus Power Inc. (AMPS) stock is nearly perfect except the valuation - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Oct 03 when GSO Altus Holdings LP sold 1,050,000 shares for $11.01 per share.
 The transaction valued at 11,560,500 led to the insider holds 20,775,125 shares of the business.

 GSO Altus Holdings LP sold 7,000,000 shares of AMPS for $77,070,000 on Oct 03.
 The 10% Owner now owns 21,825,125 shares after completing the transaction at $11.01 per share.